Lawn Mower Maintenance

-Your 4-stroke walk behind lawn mower engine is no different.
+Your 4-stroke, walk-behind lawn mower engine is no different.
 The oil inside it gets dirty over time and without an oil filter to remove metal particles and soot, these contaminants can build up over time and cause engine wear.
-So it is a good policy to give it an oil change after every 20 to 50 hours of use (consult the manual of check the engine block for exact details).
+So it's good policy as part of a maintenance schedule to give it an oil change after every 20 to 50 hours of use (consult the manual or check the engine block for exact details).

 - Don't run a lawn mower in an enclosed space.
-Carbon monoxide gas which is present in exhaust fumes is odourless, colourless and tasteless, but poisonous and can kill.
-Ideally run a mower outdoors when testing.
+Carbon monoxide gas, which is present in exhaust fumes, is odourless, colourless and tasteless, but it's poisonous and can kill.
+Ideally, run a mower outdoors when testing.
 If the mower is run in a garage/workshop, it should only be operated for a short period and you must ensure all doors and windows are open in order to provide adequate ventilation.

 - Keep gas away from any sources of ignition.

 - Socket wrench set or a wrench(spanner) to fit the drain plug

 - Shallow container for collecting drained oil.
 A biscuit (cookie) tin is ideal

 - Some cloths for mopping spillage and wiping hands